reset4ll/LSPconfig-cloneovim/Project-local-settings.md

+Before doing this, please familiarize yourself with the risk of automatically running project local code in the lua interpreter.

 Local settings can be configured by enabling the exrc option with `set exrc` in your init.vim and creating a `.nvimrc` file in the project's root directory.
 If neovim is launched in the same directory as `.nvimrc`, it will evaluate your user configuration first,